 Activate and protect agents using agent-initiated activation and communication

-When you enable agent-initiated activation (AIA), instead of the Deep Security Manager contacting the agents directly, the agents initiate communication with the manager and establish an encrypted TCP connection over the manager heartbeat port (
+When you enable agent-initiated activation (AIA), instead of the Deep Security Manager contacting the agents directly, the agents initiate communication with the manager and establish an encrypted TCP connection over the manager heartbeat port (4120 by default).

 Enabling AIA can prevent communication issues between the manager and agents, and simplify agent deployment when used with deployment scripts.
 Trend Micro recommends that you use AIA if:

 - Your network environment prevents the manager from initiating connections to agents.

 - You need to deploy many agents at once.

 - You are protecting computers in cloud accounts.

 Before enabling AIA, ensure that agents can reach the manager URL and heartbeat port.
 You can find the manager URL(s) and heartbeat port under Administration > System Information > System Details > Manager Node.